Published on

 Danielle Holly 13:07

 I wholeheartedly agree.
 Would reinforce all of the above.
 And two quick things, I think, not quick, but systemic things.
-One is, I'd like to see Circular Economy come out of this box of environment sustainability.
+One is, I'd like to see the Circular Economy come out of this box of environment sustainability.
 It really does transcend that, and that's what we were talking about before, in terms of it, its value and benefit really not being a divisive question at all.
 That's kind of macro and then micro would love to see to what John said at the top, to decouple revenue from the production of new goods and materials.
 Would love to see an increase in companies measuring and making progress on circular business models, and the percentage of their revenue that comes from circular business models, because I think that's one of the most handed the most tangible indicators we have of moving towards a circular economy.
-Yeah,

 Pippa Shawley 14:07

-I think we've really rattled through the overview of what's going on in the US, but it's definitely not the last time we'll talk about this and and we'll dig down into a lot of those topics as they develop.
-But thank you for joining us today, John and Danielle.
+Yeah, I think we've really rattled through the overview of what's going on in the US, but it's definitely not the last time we'll talk about this and and we'll dig down into a lot of those topics as they develop.
+But thank you for joining us today, Jon and Danielle.

 Jon Smieja 14:21